smallmacro/smallmacro.github.io/README.md

 ```

 Question:

+- background image position issues , can't put it in the right place.
+- mix blend mode for display the button and the text color
+- calulate the sibling element's height and set its margin top to negative value

+- Pro plan background image position (same with sign up form background image)
+  - `backgroud position` and `background size`

+## TO Do NEXT

+- Price plans display with input date
+  - TS type
+- Footer component

+## One more thing

-efficient workflow when `tailwindcss` working with figma design system
+How is the efficient workflow when `tailwindcss` working with figma design draft

 ## Author